Developing Your Paper Record Management Processes

 Integrate Paper and Electronic Document Management Systems

-integrate electronic record management with paper record management systemsWith document scanning and electronic document management systems (EDMS) becoming increasingly more commonplace in modern offices due to increased efficiency, the popularity of paper-based document systems has waned slightly in recent years.
+Document scanning and electronic document management systems (EDMS) have become increasingly commonplace in modern offices due to increased efficiency.

 Tips For Business Owners

 A Record Is a Record: Regardless of the format the document takes, remember that all records are created equal.
 When using a hybrid document management system, companies will frequently want to separately identify their electronic from their paper records.
-In hybrid work environments, it’s not uncommon for the same document to be circulating in both paper and digital formats.

-Have an “Official” Record: Because it is not uncommon for multiple copies of the same file to be distributed and/or altered, it’s important that you take steps to label which of these versions—and in which format—is the official copy in your hybrid system.
-This helps to maintain balance between the ease of access of a hybrid management system and the formal organization of your official records.
+Have an “Official” Record: In hybrid work environments, it’s not uncommon for the same document to be circulating in both paper and digital formats.
+You must take steps to label which of these versions—and in which format—is the official copy in your hybrid system.
+This helps to maintain a balance between the ease of access to a hybrid management system and the formal organization of your official records.

 Don’t Get Carried Away With Convenience: While a major advantage of a hybridized document management system is the convenience of accessibility it offers, be wary of letting unnecessary “convenience copies” of your documents hang around after you no longer need them.
 Hold onto only your official record archives to keep your overall document inventory volume down.
 This also minimizes your cost of storage.

-From record retention schedules and offsite document storage services to hybridized paper and electronic document management systems, our experts can help you to develop and improve your traditionally paper-based record management systems.
+From record retention schedules and offsite document storage services to hybridized paper and electronic document management systems, our experts can help you develop and improve your traditionally paper-based record management systems.

 At Record Nations, we specialize in connecting our customers with a network of the top document scanning, storage, and management providers in the area.
-No matter the requirements of your company’s document management systems, we are confident we can help you to find a customized document management solution that can suit your needs.
+No matter the requirements of your company’s document management systems, we are confident we can help you find a customized document management solution that can suit your needs.